constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/related_work.md

 principle of Linked Data, compared to traditional SPARQL queries that only query one document, and Federated Query Processing where the data sources are known beforehand.
-The query first starts with a small set of URIs called [seed URIs](cite:cites Hartig2016) that form the initial data source for the execution.
+The query first starts with a small set of URIs called [seed URIs](cite:cites Hartig2016) that form the initial data sources for the execution.
 The engine then resolves the URIs encounters to explore unknown data sources, following a lookup policy.
 Link traversal has great exploratory potential.